OpenSignLabs/OpenSign/docs/docs/help/Templates/embed-template.md

   - We support embedding the template in React/Next.js, HTML/JavaScript, and Angular application.

+After making the template public, you’ll have an additional option to view the template embedding code.
+To access it:

+  - Click on the three dots (options menu) next to the template.

+  - Select the Embed option from the dropdown menu.

 **Embed the template in a React or Next.js application**
   - Copy the code and paste it into your React or Next.js application.
   - Install the required OpenSign dependencies and run your project.